This post may contain affiliate links. See our disclosure policy.

 - green onion for garnish, optional

 - Cook bacon and cut it into 1/2" pieces.
-Place bacon pieces in a soup pot or Dutch oven and cook over medium-high heat until bacon is crispy.
+Place bacon pieces in a large saucepan or Dutch oven and cook over medium-high heat until bacon is crispy.

 - Add diced onion to the pot and sauté until onions become soft and clear.